damies13/rfswarm/Doc/configuration_files_manager.md

 ### [plan_index]
 The header of the plan index section represents the created test group in the "Plan" menu of the Manager and has its index value, for example: [1] or [2] and so on.
 There can theoretically be an unlimited number of these sections.
 They should be numbered from 1 to the number of indices defined in the [Scenario] section.
-This heading contains settings about the test group in question.
+This header contains the settings for a specific test group.
 For more information follow: [rfswarm Manager: plan](rfswarm_manager.md#plan)

 #### Robots